Inner Giver vs Inner Egotist

 It’s not just biology and evolutionary studies that find that the Inner Giver trumps the Inner Egotist.
 So does, for example, an examination of our values.
 Some societies emphasize family unity while others revere individual freedoms.
 Some discipline children in Cantonese, others in Finnish.
 Some are deeply religious while others are overwhelmingly secular.
 Yet, a comprehensive study across 82 countries found that every society has the same top value: Enhancing the welfare of others.

 As primatologist Frans de Waal put it, “Robin Hood had it right.
 Humanity’s deepest wish is to spread the wealth.”
-If this is the case, you might wonder we even have an Inner Egotist.
+If this is the case, you might wonder why we even have an Inner Egotist.

 What’s the point of an Inner Egotist?